danielbodnar/awesome-stars/README.md

 ## es6

+- [titaniumnetwork-dev/Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
+Works by intercepting HTTP requests with a service w
 - [Odi-ts/odi](https://github.com/Odi-ts/odi) - 🌪🌌 Opinionated, Declarative, Idiomatic framework for building scalable, supportable and reliable enterprise applications.
 - [sheerun/modern-node](https://github.com/sheerun/modern-node) - All-in-one development toolkit for creating node modules with Jest, Prettier, ESLint, and Standard
 - [ehmicky/nve](https://github.com/ehmicky/nve) - Run any command on specific Node.js versions